Why your 401(k) matching contribution matters

-In the 2015 plan year, an employer contribution of at least 4% of pay lifted total average contribution (participant plus employer) over 10%.5 This held true across various match formulas.
-The key was for the employer to contribute at least 4% of pay.
+In the 2018 plan year, an employer contribution of an average of 5.1% pay lifted total average contribution (participant plus employer) over 12%.5 This held true across various match formulas.
+The key was for the employer to contribute at least 5.1% of pay.

 Whatever you do, a matching contribution matters.
 If you’ve been thinking about adding or increasing your employer match, talk with your financial professional or third party administer if you work with one.
 Or give us a call.
 We want to help.

 2 The Cerulli Report | U.S. Evolution of the Retirement Investor 2019.

 3 The Cerulli Report | U.S. Evolution of the Retirement Investor 2018.